vkamunya/GuiProject/README.md

-Simple GUI to push user input to a Postgresql db
+Simple GUI to push user input to a Postgresql db and save it in a JSON file.